einsteinx2/gditools/readme.txt

     git clone git://git.code.sf.net/p/dcisotools/code dcisotools-code

-    Releases of stable code might be sporadically packaged into a .zip archive for convenience, and made available on the sourceforge page download section.
+    Releases of stable code might be sporadically packaged into a .zip archive for convenience, and made available on the SourceForge page download section.

     bin2iso.py and gdifix.py (creating a single .iso from a gdi dump)